ga4gh/refget/docs/specification.md

 - As a user I wish to know what sequences are inside a specific collection, so that I can further access those sequences
 - As a user, I want to compare the two sequence collections used by two separate analyses so I can understand how comparable and compatible their resulting data are.
 - As a user I am interested in a genome sequence collection but want to extract those sequences which compose the chromosomes/karyotype of a genome
-- As a submission system, I want to know what exactly a sequence collection contained so I can validate a data file submission.
+- As a submission system, I want to know what exactly a sequence collection contains so I can validate a data file submission.
 - As a software developer, I want to embed a sequence collection digest in my tool's output so that downstream tools can identify the exact sequence collection that was used
 - As a submission system, I want to know what exactly a sequence collection contains so I can validate a data file submission.
 - I have a chromosome sizes file (a set of lengths and names), and I want to ask whether a given sequence collection is length-compatible with and/or name-compatible with this chromosome sizes file.